featureflow/featureflow-lambda-edge-example/README.md

 ## Trigger from CloudFront

 On the AWS console for Lambda, find the function and click on _Deploy to Lambda@Edge_.

-On the next screen you will need to select which distrbitution you are deploying to and on which event, select `viewer request` event - viewer request is evaluated before the cache is hit, selecting otherwise would cause the cache to return with the first selected variant.
+On the next screen you will need to select which distribution you are deploying to and on which event, select `viewer request` event.

+Viewer request is evaluated _before_ the cache is hit, otherwise the cache would continue to return with the first evaluated variant.

 ### First step
 ![Deploy first step](./assets/deploy-1.png "Deploy first step")